Ministry Offers Radical Hope for Addicted, Imprisoned, Afflicted Men Who Have Hit Rock Bottom

 Addicted, imprisoned, and struggling with life-controlling issues — most men coming to A Better Way Ministries have hit rock bottom, desperate for a new beginning.

-"It's a faith-based program," founder John Barrow told CBN News.
-"It's very strict...up at 4:45, you got classes, devotions, buttons on your shirt have to be buttoned, haircuts."
+“It’s a faith-based program,” founder John Barrow told “The 700 Club.”
+“It’s very strict … up at 4:45, you got classes, devotions, buttons on your shirt have to be buttoned, haircuts.”

 Barrow sees the keys to the program’s success being structure, rigor, and — most importantly — the Christian faith.
 Men participate in Bible studies and church meetings designed to spark genuine heart transformation.